naty-school/CMPE-415-UMBC/README.md

 https://eclipse.umbc.edu/robucci/cmpe415/ - old 415 site, useful for reference.

+https://github.com/Digilent?utf8=%E2%9C%93&q=Nexys&type=&language= - Digilent Nexys Demos.
+If you like this stuff and find it fun, spend some time on these.
+They're out-of-box fully functional and will teach you stuff.
+FYI the Nexys A7 and DDR4 are effectively the same board

 TRUST ME THIS IS IMPORTANT.
 I know these can be annoying, but until you've experienced timing error hell you don't understand www.sunburst-design.com/papers/CummingsSNUG2000SJ_NBA.pdf

 https://insights.sigasi.com/opinion/jan/verilogs-major-flaw/ - explanation of deltas and how nonblocking works